 Among students and faculty, I emphasize team-building because the ensuing collective power is often magical.

-Vassar College - BA, Art
+Undergraduate Degree: Vassar College - Bachelor in Arts, Art

 SAT Composite: 1330